Adare, Queensland: Geography

 Holcomb is a neighbourhood in the centre of the locality near the crossing of Adare Road over Redbank Creek (27.5166°S 152.2833°E).

 History

-The locality is named after one of the Lockyer Valley's largest cattle properties of the 19th and 20th centuries, and had its homestead approximately seven kilometres north of Gatton on Adare Road.
-Its original homestead was moved from a site on the edge of Lake Clarendon in 1896 by William Drayton Armstrong, member of the Queensland Legislative Assembly and the Speaker from 1911 to 1915.
+The locality is named after one of the Lockyer Valley's largest cattle properties of the 19th and 20th centuries, with the homestead approximately seven kilometres north of Gatton on Adare Road.
+This original homestead was moved from a site on the edge of Lake Clarendon in 1896 by William Drayton Armstrong, member of the Queensland Legislative Assembly and the Speaker from 1911 to 1915.

-Clarendon Provisional School opened on circa 1882.
-In 1903 it was renamed Springdale Provisional School.
+Clarendon Provisional School opened circa 1882.
+In 1903, it was renamed Springdale Provisional School.
 It became Springdale State School on 1 January 1909, but closed later in 1909.
 Its precise location is not known but it was in the vicinity of the intersection of (present day) Adare, Lake Clarendon and Spring Creek.